• Skip to primary navigation

 • ×

-My 6 year old has been learning about Traditional Tales recently, so I’ve put together a collection of fairy tale science experiments that would sit brilliantly alongside this topic.
+My six year old has been learning about Traditional Tales recently, so I’ve put together a collection of fairy tale science experiments that would sit brilliantly alongside this topic.
 The activities include Cinderella, Jack and the Beanstalk, Billy Goats Gruff and more.

 Fairy Tale Science Experiments